-Drawing a definite line between what is acceptable for school use and what is not is impossible.
+Drawing a definitive line between what is acceptable for school use and what is not is impossible.
 Obviously, each situation must have individual consideration, and the judgment of responsible school officials must be the decisive factor.

-The Board recognizes the need to raise funds to support extra-curricular student activities since these activities cannot be provided from tax funds.
+The Board recognizes the need to raise funds to support extracurricular student activities since these activities cannot be provided from tax funds.
 Thus, advertising in student publications and on athletic programs is needed to provide financial support.

+Therefore:

-Therefore: It is the policy of the Board of School Trustees that commercial advertising is permitted only when the purpose is to benefit the students of the school district under the following conditions:
+It is the policy of the Board of School Trustees that commercial advertising is permitted only when the purpose is to benefit the students of the school district under the following conditions:

-- I. The schools may permit commercial advertising on school premises on instructional materials and on student publications provided that: - A. Advertising must be incidental to the use of the materials and may not promote the interest of any commercial, political, or other non-school agency, individual, or organization. - B. Films may be used bearing only the credit to the sponsoring or producing organization. - C. Demonstration of educational materials and equipment is permissible upon arrangement with the building principal and/or the Superintendent or designee. - II.
-The schools may cooperate in furthering the work of any community wide social service agency provided that: - A. Such agency is approved in advance by the Superintendent of Schools. - B. Such cooperation does not restrict or impair the educational program for students. - C. Such cooperation may not infringe upon or diminish the amount of time devoted to student instruction. - D. Materials with advertising displayed used for instructional purposes are to be screened in advance of use by appropriate professional personnel and approved by the Superintendent or designee.
-Such materials may be used to supplement the curriculum not as a new area of instruction.
+- I. The schools may permit commercial advertising on school premises on instructional materials and on student publications providing that: - A. advertising must be incidental to the use of the materials and may not promote the interests of any commercial, political, or other nonschool agency, individual, or organization; - B. films may be used bearing only the credit to the sponsoring or producing organization; and - C. demonstration of educational materials and equipment is permissible upon arrangement with the building principal and/or the Superintendent or designee. - II.
+The schools may cooperate in furthering the work of any community-wide social service agency provided that: - A. such agency is approved in advance by the Superintendent of Schools; - B. such cooperation does not restrict or impair the educational program for students; - C. such cooperation may not infringe upon or diminish the amount of time devoted to student instruction; and

+- D. materials with advertising displayed used for instructional purposes are to be screened in advance of use by appropriate professional personnel and approved by the Superintendent or designee.
+Such materials may be used to supplement the curriculum, but not as a new area of instruction. - III.
+Solicitation of commercial advertising from businesses or individuals by school personnel or students for the purpose of providing financial support for school sponsored extracurricular activity programs is permissible when approved in advance by the building principal.
+Advertisement (other than clothing brand names) on school uniforms is not permissible.